rasheed654/Network-File-shares-and-Permission/README.md

 <img width="1127" alt="image" src="https://github.com/user-attachments/assets/6089dee0-8074-45a3-b110-c40e63ac7b29" />
 <p>To create a file inside of this I need permission to do so</p>
 <img width="1129" alt="image" src="https://github.com/user-attachments/assets/e454f2ca-f1de-40f8-b488-d9a05a51115e" />
-<p>In the write-access file I can see inside and I can attempt to create a file inside</p>
+<p>In the write-access folder I can see inside and I can attempt to create a file inside</p>